DuckNorris3/Booking/README.md

 ## Usage

+> From root directory:

 > Install dependencies: npm install

 > Use .env.example to create .env file

 > Seed mongodb database: npm run db-seed

+> In their own terminal:

 > Start server: npm start

-> webpack bundle watch for development: npm run react-dev
+> webpack bundle watch for development: npm run react-dev or

 > webpack bundle for production: npm run build

+> To access in browser, visit http://localhost:3002/sites/ + number 1-100 for example: http://localhost:3002/sites/50 will load the booking widget with data for siteId 50

 ## Requirements